Jungfrau-aletsch Protected Area Switzerland Travel Guide

 Switzerland observes various public holidays.
 Many mountain facilities have seasonal shutdowns for maintenance.

-Check specific attraction websites for exact times, especially for mountain transport, to avoid any unexpected closures or else delays.
+Check specific attraction websites for exact times, especially for mountain transport, to avoid any unexpected closures or delays.

 SHAKING hands is typical for introductions.
 "Grüezi" is a polite, formal greeting.
 Attire is generally casual and practical.